MyPost/component-clinic/README.md

 Component-clinic helps facilitate this by allowing your component/Lifecycle implementation to be kept absolutely minimal, and then allowing your curable implementation to handle initialisation for you through recovery.

+## Contributing

+If you wish to contribute to this codebase, you can fork and send a pull-request.

+The project is built using travis-ci and git tags are released to clojars.